juniorsundarCasual/TGT/vault/volume-5.chapter-320.md

 "Will do... what?"
 Shuri probed.

-"The magic wand for Yohn...
+"For Yohn...
 Yes, it will defenitely do!"
 He murmured.

 "Umm, Sect Leader?"
 Shuri reminded while she literally poked the man out of his reverie.